-Standard Concepts and Competencies Supportive Practices 9.3 K.F Recognize and name a variety of art forms.
-The learner will: Identify a variety of art (e.g., photo, painting, drawing, sculpture).
+Standard Concepts and Competencies Supportive Practices 9.3 1.F Categorize and classify works of art.
+The learner will: Identify works of art (e.g., photo, painting, drawing, dance, songs).
 Name music type using age-appropriate vocabulary (e.g., drumming, singing).
-The adult will: Provide exposure to a variety of art forms.
-Display students' and professional art throughout the classroom.
-Discuss the various types and characteristics of art forms (e.g., photography, painting, dance, performance).
+The adult will: Display students' and professional art throughout the classroom.
+Discuss the various types and characteristics of works of art (e.g., photography, painting, dance, performance).
+Encourage students to explore and evaluate various works of art.
+Categorize and classify works of art based on the materials and processes used in their creation.
+Identify the different materials used to create a work of art.
 Take a virtual field trip to explore works of art (e.g., museum, artist in action).